 Improper Signage: An audit of a will or guidance from a probate attorney could uncover issues in the will, such as the absence of marks.
 This is probably the most direct way to contest a will, and it often alludes to other issues in the will.

 Capacity of Choice: Should the testate be of unsound mind, you can contend that they couldn’t make the choices stated in the will.
 For instance, if a will is made by a senior with Alzheimer’s, its legitimacy is questionable.

 If you suspect any of the above grounds for contesting a will, and you have sufficient evidence, keep these factors in mind:

 Interested Party: To challenge a will, you need to be an invested individual.
 In other words, you should be in the contested will, a past will, or have some argument for why you should be in the contested will.
 For instance, suppose you’re a close cousin of the departed but aren’t referenced once in the will.
 In this case, you may have grounds to contest the will.

 No-Contest Clauses: Some wills might contain a no-contest clause.
 The clause essentially says that if anybody named in a will challenges it, they will be taken out from the will.
 This is commonly added as a deterrent to challenging the will.
-Ironically, it's often grounds for suspicion, and an experienced probate attorney can take full advantage of this while contesting a will.
+Ironically, it’s often grounds for suspicion, and a qualified estate planning lawyer can take full advantage of this while contesting a will.